Necessary negotiation know-how

 Kudos from past attendees:

 "Great speaker!
-Clear, easy to understand and engaging."
+Clear, humorous, and engaging."

 "Excellent materials.
-Unparallelled in depth and usefulness."
+Unparalleled in depth and usefulness."

 Professor John Wade — Professor Emeritus, Bond University, Queensland, Australia

 To support you during COVID-19, CLEBC is offering reduced pricing for courses.

 |Webinar Articled Student